Trump's sanctions won't bite a vulnerable Turkish economy

 German automaker Volkswagen said Tuesday it was postponing a decision on where to locate a new production plant.
 German media have reported that Izmir in western Turkey was the leading candidate over sites in Bulgaria and Serbia.

-Josef Braml, head of the Americas program at the German Council on Foreign Relations, said that Trump appears to be trying to get ahead of calls for sanctions from Congress amid resentment among security officials over Trump's decision to give Turkey a green light to invade a strip of northern Syria to create a buffer zone.
+Josef Braml, head of the Americas program at the German Council on Foreign Relations, said that Trump appears to be trying to get ahead of calls for sanctions from Congress amid resentment among security officials over Trump's decision to let Turkey invade a strip of northern Syria to create a buffer zone.
 The military action is aimed at Kurdish fighters whom Turkey considers terrorists but who have been U.S. allies fighting Islamic State.

-Braml said that much may depend on what kind of understanding Trump reached with President Recep Tayyip Erdogan before giving him the free hand to send troops in.
+Braml said that much may depend on what kind of understanding Trump reached with President Recep Tayyip Erdogan before announcing he would withdraw U.S. troops from the area, giving Erdogan a free hand.
 "He didn't sell the Kurds for nothing," Braml said.

 Tougher sanctions risk unintended consequences, such as pushing Turkey closer to China.
 Trump did not impose sanctions on Turkey even after Erdogan last month defied the U.S. over buying oil and gas from Iran.

+"It's always better, if you have a revolt against you, to get ahead of it," he said.
+"You appear as the strong man who is doing sanctions, otherwise Congress would force him to do something."

-The open question, Braml said, is "whether he's really serious about using the full arsenal - if it's just window dressing or is he more serious."
+The open question, Braml added, is "whether he's really serious about using the full arsenal - if it's just window dressing or is he more serious."